-Besides the looser rating system and varying cattle-farming techniques, the major difference between Japanese Wagyu and American Wagyu is that Japanese Wagyu is purebred, whereas American Wagyu is crossbred.
+Besides the looser rating system and varying cattle-farming techniques, the major difference between Japanese Wagyu and American Wagyu is that Japanese Wagyu is purebred, whereas American Wagyu can be crossbred.
 The latter is most likely Wagyu bred with Angus cattle.

-Why not give them a try?
+Want to give it a try?
 You can buy amazing A5 Wagyu Steaks at crowdcow.
 They also sell crossbred or grass-fed wagyu steaks, so you’ll be able to compare the taste and texture.
 If you order from them, definitely let me know what you’ve picked and how you liked it!